Ecthyma is a skin infection similar to impetigo. It is often called deep impetigo because it occurs deep inside the skin.

 Make an appointment with your health care provider if you have symptoms of ecthyma.

-Carefully clean the skin after an injury (such as a bite or scratch).
-Avoid scratching or digging at scabs and sores.
+Carefully clean the skin after an injury such as a bite or scratch.
+Do not scratch or pick at scabs and sores.

 Updated by: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.